Mr. Alex Cyran - 6th Grade Polynesian Music

 Mr. Cyran, Polynesian Music Teacher, Room M-Choral, M Building

-· Gain an understanding of the music of these cultures from an ethno-musicological perspective,
+❖ Gain an understanding of the music of Hawaiʻi and other Malayo-Polynesian cultures from an ethno-musicological perspective,

-· Recognize and understand the meaning of frequently occurring Hawaiian and other Malayo-Polynesian words in songs and chants,
+❖ Recognize and understand the meanings of Hawaiian and other Malayo-Polynesian language words in songs and chants,

-· Develop and apply proper vocal skills in singing,
+❖ Develop and apply proper vocal skills in singing and chanting,

 Daily Required Materials:

-The Home-School Notebook provides regular two-way communication between parents/guardians and each teacher.
-Teachers write short notes, as needed, usually at the bottom of the column for the day.
-Please look for these teacher notes as you monitor what your child writes in each period block.
+Your child’s Home-School Notebook (planner) provides regular two-way communication between parents/guardians and each teacher.
+Students write homework or information about each class, and sometimes your child’s teachers write short notes, as needed, usually at the bottom of the day’s column.
+Please look regularly for any these notes as you monitor what your child writes in each period block.
 You may also write notes to a teacher here, or reply to a teacher’s note to you.
-By keeping in communication with your child’s teachers you will be helping your child have a positive experience at Kea‘au Middle School.
+By keeping in communication with the teachers, you will be helping your child have a positive experience at Kea‘au Middle School.

 Grading and Assessment:

-Students will be provided multiple opportunities to demonstrate their learning:
+Students will be provided multiple opportunities to demonstrate their learning including:

-· Summative assessments, such as exams, presentations, teacher-student interviews, and participation at parent/community performances to determine the final grade.
+∙ Summative assessments, such as exams, presentations, essay assignments participation at parent/community performances to determine the final grade.

 1. Observe Schoolwide Behavior Expectations: